 Prince George’s County Public Schools serve this city, a district that happens to have 14 Blue Ribbon Schools and 12 are USDE National Blue Ribbon Schools of Excellence.
 There is also a large selection of private schools in Bowie.
 Allen Pond Park is a safe and fun place to take the kids as there are walking paths, modern playgrounds, a skate park, picnic sites, ball fields, and more.
 Oh, and there just happens to be a Six Flags America here!
 What kid doesn’t want to live in the same city as an amusement park?
 Season passes are in your immediate future!

-There are a few additional areas with great schools and low crime rate that deserve an honorable mention, including Annapolis, Sykesville, Rockville, Mount Airy, Poolesville, and Chevy Chase.
+There are a few additional areas with great schools and a low crime rate that deserve an honorable mention, including Annapolis, Sykesville, Rockville, Mount Airy, Poolesville, and Chevy Chase.
 Need help moving with kids?
 Read this post to help you prepare.